 So I almost, always opt for muffins because even though they’re not as pretty as cupcakes, they’re just as delicious!

 Also, I don’t know about you, but I think bananas and blueberries are a match made in heaven.
-The bananas are sweet and the blueberries are juicy and tart…what more could we want when it comes to muffins!
+The bananas are sweet and the blueberries are juicy and tart…what more could we want?

-Also, let’s just pretend these muffins are fairly healthy because they have two kinds of fruit in them…that’s healthy right?
+Also, let’s just pretend they are fairly healthy because they have two kinds of fruit in them…that’s healthy right?
 I thought so too! 😛

 Blueberry Banana Muffins are super easy to make, and use a basic standard muffin recipe.

 This recipe requires no mixer, so it’s even easier than other muffin recipes.